mervintab/threat-hunting-scenarios/Scenario-Malicious-exe-Clicked.md

 ```

 **Findings:**
-The file executed successfully and triggered a popup that notified "Time's Up!" followed by EICAR file creation.
+The above query did not generate useful information.
+THe machine in question was manually checked for evidence.
+It was confirmed that the file executed successfully and triggered a popup that notified "Time's Up!" followed by EICAR file creation.

 ---